 - Not Suitable for Complex Projects: The Waterfall Model is not well-suited for complex projects, as the linear and sequential nature of the model can make it difficult to manage multiple dependencies and interrelated components.

-When to Use the Classical Waterfall Model
+When to Use Waterfall Model?

 - Only well-defined, unambiguous, and fixed requirements are employed with this paradigm.